 There is also a governing board, known as the Board of Directors, that gives oversight for the governance of the organization to make sure legal requirements and accountability is maintained with the laws of the countries we work in.

 Serving at GFA is not like working for a business.
 Staff members are considered family—not employees.
 We serve together and seek to maintain fellowship with one another through the bonds of peace and unity with the help of the Holy Spirit.

-We are a community of Christ, sustained—as individuals, families and groups—through personal prayer, common worship and everyday work for the glory of God and the extension of the kingdom of our Lord Jesus Christ (Psalm 133:1).
+We are a Christ-centered community, sustained—as individuals, families and groups—through personal prayer, common worship and everyday work for the glory of God and the extension of the kingdom of our Lord Jesus Christ (Psalm 133:1).

 Dietrich Bonhoeffer’s life and ministry, as explained in his book Life Together, had significant influence on our movement in this regard.